 - Edible Plants, Native Plants, Shrubs

 Highbush blueberry is in the Ericaceae family.
 It is an upright multistemed, slow growing deciduous shrub with brilliant red fall foliage.
 Its bark is gray/brown to reddish/brown and very shreddy.
 It makes an excellent hedge if planted in mass.
 It is planted for its delicious edible fruit.
 Although blueberries are self-fertile, planting multiple that bloom at the same time will lead to larger berries and a higher yeild.
 Extend your harvest by planting early, mid, and late season blueberry varieties which will make the fruit season run from June to mid-September.
 When planting and the year after remove all flowers so the shrub can focus on root and shoot growth.
 The third year after planting you can prune in the late winter to remove dead wood and maintain the shape of the shrub.
 Blueberries require a lower soil pH than many other small fruit crops and other plants.
 Therefore, consider grouping them with other acid-loving plants such as hollies, azaelas, rhododendrons, and camellias.
 Before planting, take a soil test.
 The ideal pH for blueberries is between 4.0 and 5.0 or 5.5, depending on the cultivar.
 Little annual attention is required, except for occasional pruning.

 Seasons of Interest:

-Foliage: Fall, red Bloom: Spring, May Fruit: Summer, berry edible
+Foliage: Fall, red Bloom: Early spring, spring, May Fruit: Late Summer, berry edible

 Wildlife Value: Flowers attract butterflies and bees.
 It is a host plant for the Brown Elfin butterfly.
 Its fruit attracts songbirds, small mammals, ruffed grouse, wild turkey, black bears and squirrels.
 Members of the genus Vaccinium support the following specialized bees:Andrena (Conandrena) bradleyi, Andrena (Andrena) carolina, Panurginus atramontensis, Habropoda laboriosa, Colletes productus, Colletes validus, and Osmia (Melanosmia) virga.